 To a certain extent, a slight pelvic tilt is common in humans.
 It depends on the way your body is built, your genes, etcetera.
 In fact, a slight pelvic tilt is more common in women than in men.
 However, one of the ways you can figure out if you have PPT is to perform the Thomas Test.
 To do so, get a friend to observe you, or film it with your cellphone/webcam.

-- Now, let go of one leg and extend at the hip until your thigh touches the table.
+- Now, let go of one leg and extend at the hip until your thigh touches the table

 You don’t have PPT if: your thigh touches the table and the knee is bent with neither hip nor leg rotating or moving outward.

+You might have PPT if: you need to extend the knee (i.e. straighten it) to touch your thigh to the surface of the table.
+This means your rectus femoris is short.
+Also, if your thigh cannot touch the table even after you’ve extended your knee, your psoas is short.
 If your leg and hip need to move to the outside for the thigh to touch the surface of the table, your tensor fascia latae is short.
-If you notice any of these things, and your spine is even slightly curved, you will benefit from a few PPT corrective drill or exercises.
+If you notice any of these things, and your spine is even slightly curved, you will benefit from a few PPT corrective drills or exercises.

 What can I do to fix it?

 - Be more active.
 Sedentariness is the number one cause of PPT, so get out there and move your body.
-If your PPT is mild, something as simple as walking for a half hour a day will help improve your flexibility and posture.
+If your PPT is mild, something as simple as walking for a half-hour a day will help improve your flexibility and posture.